 a) Turnover threshold: concentrations are subject to notification if, in the preceding financial year, the aggregate combined turnover of the undertakings concerned, in Portugal, exceeded €100 million, after deduction of taxes directly related to turnover, provided that the individual turnover achieved in Portugal in the same period, by at least two of the undertakings concerned, exceeded €5 million.

-b) Market share threshold: a notification is mandatory if the implementation of the concentration results in the acquisition, creation or reinforcement of a share equal to or exceeding 50% in the “national market” for a certain product or service, or in a substantial part of it.
+b) Market share threshold: a notification is mandatory if the implementation of the concentration results in the acquisition, creation or reinforcement of a market share equal to or exceeding 50% in the “national market” for a certain product or service, or in a substantial part of it.

-c) Market share + turnover threshold: a notification is mandatory if there is an acquisition, creation or reinforcement of a share between 30% and 50% in the national market for a certain product or service, and if at least two of the undertakings concerned achieved an individual turnover, in Portugal, of at least €5 million in the previous financial year.
+c) Market share + turnover threshold: a notification is mandatory if there is an acquisition, creation or reinforcement of a market share between 30% and 50% in the national market for a certain product or service, and if at least two of the undertakings concerned achieved an individual turnover, in Portugal, of at least €5 million in the previous financial year.

-Two or more concentrations between the same natural or legal persons, within a period of two years, even when individually considered as not being subject to prior notification, is deemed to constitute a single concentration subject to prior notification where the two or more concentrations assessed in conjunction satisfy the relevant jurisdictional thresholds.
+Two or more concentrations between the same natural or legal persons, within a period of two years, even when individually considered as not being subject to prior notification, are deemed to constitute a single concentration subject to prior notification where the two or more concentrations assessed in conjunction satisfy the relevant jurisdictional thresholds.